kamxgal/AsyncECS/README.md

 # AsyncECS
 AsyncECS is a library providing database based on entity-component-system design pattern and guarantees thread-safe access to stored components.

-It may be useful in desktop applications which have to, in the same time, handle subsequent requests from a user and make time consuming calculations in the background.
+It may be useful in desktop applications which have to, in the same time:
+* make time consuming asynchronous calculations in the background
+* handle requests from GUI
+* handle asynchronous interruptions to background computation

 # Basic usage
 In order to start using the library a user has to create a top-level database object of type called `registry`.